Issuer Authentication Methods with TLS Protect Datacenter¶

 false

-if you don't want Firefly to act as a Kubernetes Controller and process cert-manager Certificate resources. - Set to
+if you don't want Issuer to act as a Kubernetes Controller and process cert-manager Certificate resources. - Set to

 true